You Move Me review (2026)

 You Move Me in one paragraph

 You Move Me has been operating since 2011 (about 15 years), runs out of Vancouver, BC / Denver, CO, and covers regional.
-Current FMCSA filing shows USDOT Verify on FMCSA and MC Verify on FMCSA; BBB rating is A+.
 Franchise local mover with locations across the US and Canada.
 Online booking and 30-minute quote windows make it one of the more user-friendly local options.

-For a 2-bedroom interstate move, You Move Me quotes generally land between $600 and $2,500, with the median around $1,550.
+This is an estimated quote range, not a record of prices paid.
+For a 2-bedroom interstate move, You Move Me quotes generally land in the $600–$2,500 range, with the midpoint of that estimated range near $1,550.
 The low end of that range usually applies to off-season runs under 1,000 miles with self-packing; the high end shows up on full-service summer moves over 2,000 miles.

 You Move Me vs the competition